ianrumford/ianrumford.github.com/source/_posts/2014-02-19-a-little-sugar-with-your-clojure-aspect-contracts.markdown

 (will-fail suck-vector-fn1 99)
 ```

-> Built-in mnemonics provide a simple way of applying the same  assertion to both the input argument and return value - see later.

 ### Example - applying your own custom predicate

 You can of course create and  use your own **custom** predicate function, returning true or false as